The Mergers & Acquisitions Review: Canada

 In contrast to private M&A transactions in Canada, which are negotiated contractual arrangements set against a similar legal framework to the United States, public M&A transactions in Canada are subject to complex securities and corporate law regimes.
 Accordingly, Canadian dealmakers generally pursue one of two common methods to acquire control of a public company: a takeover bid or a plan of arrangement.

 A takeover bid is an offer made to a person in Canada to acquire outstanding voting or equity securities of a class of securities, which, if accepted, would result in the bidder (together with persons acting in concert with the bidder) owning 20 per cent or more of such class.
 Most commonly, a bidder will make an offer to all of the shareholders of a target company to buy their shares.
 Exactly the same offer must be made to all shareholders.
 This means that, subject to certain limited exceptions, it is not permissible to have collateral agreements with, for example, a controlling shareholder or a shareholder who is a senior officer that result in additional consideration flowing to that shareholder.
-The offer must remain open for shareholders to accept for at least 105 days (referred to as the bid period), subject to a target board's ability to reduce the bid period to not less than 35 days in prescribed circumstances.
+Canada's takeover bid rules were substantially rewritten in 2016, to address a perception that the previous rules were too bidder-friendly, such that, once a company was put 'in play', it was placed on a conveyor belt towards an inevitable sale.
+At least arguably, the 2016 amendments have created a target-friendly takeover bid regime, particularly for widely held companies.
+Under the current rules, an offer must remain open for shareholders to accept for at least 105 days (referred to as the bid period), subject to a target board's ability to reduce the bid period to not less than 35 days in prescribed circumstances.
+Moreover, the offer must be subject to a statutory, non-waivable condition that prevents the bidder from taking up any shares tendered at the end of the bid period unless the offer has been accepted by holders of not less than a majority of the shares held by persons other than the bidder and its associates.
+In addition, in the event that the bidder takes up shares deposited after satisfaction of the statutory minimum tender condition, the offer must be extended for at least 10 additional days.

 Certain takeover bids are, however, exempt from compliance with these requirements, including transactions involving the acquisition of securities from not more than five shareholders of the target company, provided that the price paid does not exceed 115 per cent of the prevailing market price (referred to as the private agreement exemption).